 Jacobs' work has directly contributed to electoral victories of candidates at all levels - from President to the State House - and helped numerous campaigns and issue advocacy organizations win elections and achieve their strategic goals.
 Among the political victories Jacobs most values is directing John McCain's come-from-behind victory in the 2008 South Carolina presidential primary and helping Lt.
 General Jack Bergman (USMC-RET) become the highest-ranking military veteran ever elected to the United States Congress.

-Throughout his career, Jacobs has undertaken various roles for other candidates and the Republican Party, including Alabama Senator Jeff Sessions, former Alabama Gov. Fob James, and former Attorney General Bill Pryor.
+Throughout his career, Jacobs has undertaken various roles for other candidates and the Republican Party, including former Alabama Senator Jeff Sessions, Senator Richard Shelby, former Alabama Congressman Spencer Bachus, former Alabama Governor Fob James, and former Alabama Attorney General Bill Pryor.
 He served as Chairman of the College Republican Federation of Alabama, on the Alabama Republican Party Steering Committee, and was a candidate for Chairman of the College Republican National Committee.

-Jacobs earned a Master in Public Policy degree from Harvard University and a Bachelor of Science in Finance degree from the University of Alabama.
+Jacobs holds a Master in Public Policy (International Security Policy) from Harvard University and a Bachelor of Science in Finance from The University of Alabama.